asterisk/documentation/docs/Development/Policies-and-Procedures/Module-Deprecation.md

----
+!!! note

-**Note:**  Reminder: Module deprecation practices within the tree are only eligible to be done in master when the next release is a standard release.
+    Reminder: Module deprecation practices within the tree are only eligible to be done in master when the next release is a standard release.
 No module deprecation can be done during the development of a long term supported release.

----
+[//]: # (end-note)